C2SM/git-course/advanced/Exercise_1.md

 # Exercise 1 - Examining your repository

 In this exercise, you will explore a few different techniques for examining a git repository and it's history, including git log, git diff, and git grep.
 You will first clone the repository containing this git course, and then examine it using the different tools.
-The sections covering git log and git diff are adapted from the following excellent Atlassian tutorials:
+The sections covering git log and git diff are adapted from the following Atlassian tutorials:

 https://www.atlassian.com/git/tutorials/git-log